ssalvaterra/LIB-201/mapping.md

 # Mapping Spatial and Temporal data
 Why make a map or a timeline?
 What's the point?
 What kinds of questions do these answer?

 Think of the data we've already gathered in the Smith letters.
-Which data allow themselves to tell a spatial story?
+Which data allow themselves to tell a geographical or temporal story?
 How can we supplement those data with contextual information that we can incorporate into the already established data?

 ## Objectives
 - Understand what geospatial data is, how it is organized, and what it could include.